bmlt-enabled/yap/README.md

 static $bmlt_password = "";
 ```

-You will need to also ensure that PHP has writes to write to this folder, in order to store the authentication cookie from the BMLT root server.
+You will need to also ensure that PHP has write access to write to this folder, in order to store the authentication cookie from the BMLT root server.

 **NOTE: This will not work for a sandwich server, because there is currently no concept of authentication.**